Additional Information

-The Sustainable Development movement of the early 2000s helped to shape Community Benefit Agreements (CBAs) into tools for promoting social justice, environmental stewardship, and economic sustainability.
+The Sustainable Development movement of the early 2000s helped to shape Good Neighbor Agreements (GNAs) into tools for promoting social justice, environmental stewardship, and economic sustainability.
 These agreements have since become more common in resource development projects, ensuring that the benefits of development are shared more equitably and sustainably.

 Agreement-making applies to all situations where businesses and communities come together to formalize consents, commitments, and mutual obligations.
 These agreements should prioritize the interests of those whose livelihoods, assets, culture, or well-being may be impacted.